anarabiyev/analytics_cup_research_submission/abstract.md

 # Method

-The methodology is to calculate **attacking upside**, **turnover cost**, and a **risk parameter** for each passing option and evaluate them accordingly.
-This provides a fair and structured way to rank passing options.

 For each on-ball possession with multiple passing options available, a **context-aware utility value** is computed to assess and rank the options.
 For each option $i$, the **attacking expected value**, denoted as $\text{AttackEV}_i$, is estimated as the product of the pass completion probability and the resulting xT gain if the pass is completed.

 $$